-Finally, we teach owners to enjoy each puppy for the precious individual he is, and to tease out the best qualities in that puppy, rather than holding the puppy up to an arbitrary yardstick and labeling him as a problem if he does not measure up.
+Finally, we teach our puppy owners to enjoy each puppy for the precious individual he is, and to tease out the best qualities in that puppy, rather than holding the puppy up to an arbitrary yardstick and labeling him as a problem if he does not measure up.

 Many puppies are labeled as having behavior or temperament issues when they are simply being served an inappropriate experience for their developmental age.
 This can hobble the puppy for the rest of his life with an unjust label that will cause people to treat him in an unthoughtful manner.
 By letting the puppy lead, you avoid this and enjoy your puppy for the wonderful individual that he is.